Editor’s note: Updated October 2018.

 In cases where leads didn’t come in through any apparent point in your sales funnel, you can just ask the question: How did you hear about us?
 It’s possible one (or many) of your influencers put them on the fast track to conversion.

-Beyond that, though, earned media is a bit of a wildcard in that you don’t necessarily know which part of the funnel it will bring your leads to, which makes it difficult to track.
+Even then, earned media is a bit of a wildcard in that won’t always know which part of the funnel it will bring your leads to, which makes it difficult to track.
 Still, numbers have a way of telling a story, and the answers may lie in your residual dividends.

 All we can say with certainty is this: You won’t see ROI on earned media until you see ROI on your owned and paid media.